“Best. Tacos. Ever” – my teenager

 Tacos are one of the most beloved foods around.
 I have yet to meet a child (or adult!) who doesn’t love tacos.
-They are a staple in many families – mine included!
+They are a staple in many families – ours included!

 Taco kits and fast food restaurants, however, have eroded the quality of the beloved taco.
 They have become rich with the kinds of things we don’t want to be feeding our kids – salt, preservatives, MSG, and a hefty dose of saturated fat.